There’s a ton of new Mr. Everyday Dollar readers (welcome!), so I wanted to take an opportunity to cover the general idea of early retirement.

 - The ability to lead an exciting lifestyle that allows me to travel and live abroad whenever I want and meet amazing people in the process.

-Some people might not have any reason to retire early…and that’s okay.
+Some people might not have any reason to retire early.
+That’s okay.
 Perhaps they truly love their job and find it fulfilling or perhaps conquering the corner office is the top priority in their life.

 The answer to this question is that yes, it is realistic.
 Some people have done it in their late 20’s, a few more have done it in their 30’s, and many have done it in their 40’s.